Tommy Vance: Later years

-Tommy was a key player in the launch of Virgin Radio in March 1993, presenting the Drivetime show, a move he later regretted as the station dropped its adventurous format in favour of an ad-driven playlist.
+Vance was a key player in the launch of Virgin Radio in March 1993, presenting the Drivetime show, a move he later regretted as the station dropped its adventurous format in favour of an ad-driven playlist.

 Vance co-founded the internet radio station Rock Radio Network with his former Radio 1 producer Tony Wilson, music promoter Andy King and journalist Malcolm Dome in 1997, rebranding as TotalRock in 2000.

 Vance developed business interests with the Silk Sound studios in Soho, later joined by The Bridge.

+On 13 June 2001, Vance joined US rockers Cheap Trick on stage at The Garage in Islington, where they played their first three albums in their entirety on three nights.
+Vance performed the spoken DJ part on the song 'On The Radio' from the album 'Heaven Tonight'.
+Other guests on the three nights were Roy Wood, Pat Cash and Chrissie Hynde.

 Vance joined digital music channel VH-1 UK from its inception in 1994 with 'The Nightfly', later reviving 'The Friday Rock Show', which ran for some years until 2002.
 Vance featured twice in the Channel 4 comedy series, The 11 O'Clock Show, the spot was called Tommy Vance's News Slam in which he took a minute to read out news headlines.
 He was presenter and voiceover for the Channel 5 series Dumber and Dumber and had a much quoted appearance on Brass Eye.

 Perhaps his most memorable TV appearance came in 2004 when he walked out of ITV's Hell's Kitchen.
 He decided to leave the show after escaping a scalding from boiling fat and foulmouthed abuse from the celebrity chef, Gordon Ramsay.
 Vance's agent stated that he felt the environment was "dangerous" and that he was a risk to himself and the other contestants due to his age.

 When Vance moved to Spain, it was with the intention of a gentle semi-retirement.
 It was not long before he was back on the air playing music for the tourists and ex-pats on the Costa del Sol's Spectrum FM.
-Vance came back to Britain and threw himself into work again, doing commercials, appearing on television and returning to Virgin to present a weekly show on their DAB and internet offshoot, Virgin Classic Rock.
+He came back to Britain and worked again, doing commercials, appearing on television and returning to Virgin to present a weekly show on their DAB and internet offshoot, Virgin Classic Rock.

 Death

 Vance died at Darent Valley Hospital in Dartford, Kent in the early hours of 6 March 2005, three days after suffering a stroke at his home.
-He said of death, "When you're gone, you're gone, I don't want anybody weeping for me."
-Vance is survived by his ex-wife, their son and daughter.
+He was cremated at Golders Green Crematorium in London, where his ashes were interred.
+Vance was survived by his ex-wife and their son and daughter.